Ray Barrett

 Raymond Charles Barrett (2 May 1927 – 8 September 2009) was an Australian actor.
 During the 1960s, he was a leading actor on British television, where he was best known for his appearances in The Troubleshooters (1965–1971).
-From the 1970s, he appeared in lead and character roles in Australian films and TV series.
+From the 1970s, he appeared in lead and character roles in Australian films and television series.

 Early life

-Barrett was born in Brisbane, Queensland and was educated at Windsor State Primary School and at Brisbane State High School.
-Fascinated by radio from an early age, he won an on-air talent competition in 1939, at the age of 12: an eisteddfod that was broadcast on 4BH radio, with a musical monologue about a dog called "Paddy".
+Barrett was born on 2 May 1927 in Brisbane, Queensland and was educated at Windsor State Primary School and at Brisbane State High School.
+Fascinated by radio from an early age, he won an on-air talent competition in 1939 at the age of 12 for an eisteddfod that was broadcast on 4BH radio, with a musical monologue about a dog called "Paddy".
 This was to place him on a path different from his dream of becoming a boatbuilder.

 In 1949, Barrett was initiated into Freemasonry as an initiate and member of Empire Lodge #197 of the United Grand Lodge of Queensland.

 Acting career

+Along with Tatjana Hitrina, Rosemary Stevenson and Betty Ross, Barrett was in the play Cockpit.
+The production which ran from 18 June to 21 June 1952 was produced by Babette Stephens and ran at the Albert Hall in Brisbane.

 United Kingdom

 Ray Barrett first appeared on radio in Brisbane, and later in Sydney, to where he moved in 1954.
 In 1957, he moved to Britain, where his background as a singer earned him a part in a revue alongside Beryl Reid, Patrick Wymark and Sheila Hancock.

-Owing to his "tough looks", Barrett was given character and "tough guy" roles from an unusually young age.
-In Britain, he played one of the lead roles in the TV series Emergency – Ward 10 and later one of the main characters, the hard-nosed oil worker Peter Thornton, in the long-running BBC series The Troubleshooters.
-He mostly appeared in television but also made several films including Hammer's The Reptile (1966).
+Owing to his supposedly tough look, Barrett was given character and tough guy roles from an unusually young age.
+In Britain, he played one of the lead roles in the TV series Emergency Ward 10 and later one of the main characters, the hard-nosed oil worker Peter Thornton, in the long-running BBC series The Troubleshooters.

+While Barrett mostly appeared in television, he also made several films including Hammer's The Reptile (1966).

 He also voiced characters in Gerry Anderson-produced "Supermarionation" series of the 1960s: Stingray (1964–65), as Commander Shore and Titan, and Thunderbirds (1965–66) as John Tracy, the Hood and various extras.
 Also in 1965, he appeared as Bennett/Koquillion in the Doctor Who serial The Rescue.
+Also as a bankrupt businessman in a 1972 edition of Public Eye.